awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-method-settings-execution-console.md

 1. To define a mapping template for an incoming request, choose **Add mapping template** under **Content\-Type**\.
 Type a content type \(e\.g\., **application/json**\) in the input text box and then choose the check mark icon to save the input\.
 Then, type the mapping template manually or choose **Generate template** to create one from a model template\.
 For more information, see [Create Models and Mapping Templates for Request and Response Mappings](models-mappings.md)\.

 1. You can map an integration response from the backend to a method response of the API returned to the calling app\.
-This includes returning to the client selected response headers from the available ones from the back end, transforming the data format of the backend response payload to an API\-specified format\.
+This includes returning to the client selected response headers from the available ones from the backend, transforming the data format of the backend response payload to an API\-specified format\.
 You can specify such mapping by configuring **Method Response** and **Integration Response** from the **Method Execution** page\.

    1. In the **Method Execution** pane, choose **Integration Response**\.
 Choose either the arrow next to **200** to specify settings for a 200 HTTP response code from the method, or choose **Add integration response** to specify settings for any other HTTP response status code from the method\.